u01ai11/MouseView.js/WWW/docs/Introduction.md

 ## Getting Started

+There are two ways users (that's you) are likely to use this toolbox.
+1) In a custom app, website, or locally.
+2) As part of a prebuilt experiment.

+The easiest way of getting started with the basics is the first one, as an app.
+We cover this setup here.

+If you are interested in 2) then checkout our Gorilla and jsPsych examples.
+Gorilla is the most straightforward way of buildng a MouseView.js experiment, so we recommend this.

 ### Install and setup
 MouseView.js is designed to inject a layer over a webpage.
 Simply include the script on in your websites **body** tag.